 - Blitz all the ingredients together in a blender or food processor.

-- Preheat a frypan and melt a tsp of coconut oil.
+- Preheat a frypan and melt a teaspoon of coconut oil.

 - Place tablespoonfuls of the mixture into the fry pan.